MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/plan-your-setup.md

 - **If you have fewer than 50 employees:**

   - **Ask for help and we'll call you**.
 After you buy Office 365, you can access your Microsoft 365 admin center (you don't need to run setup to get to it).
-At the bottom of your admin center page, choose **Need help?** Describe your problem, and we'll call you.
+At the bottom of your admin center page, select **Need help?** Describe your problem, and we'll call you.

   - **Call [Office 365 for Business Support](../contact-support-for-business-products.md) with your questions**.
 We're here to help!